Key Takeaways

 Is an AB Trust Right for You?

-An AB Trust might be a good fit for you if several key factors apply to your situation:
+An AB Trust may be a good fit if these factors apply to your situation.

-- Married Couple: AB Trusts are specifically designed for married couples.
+- Married Couple: AB Trusts are designed for married couples.

-- Sizeable Estate: If your combined estate value exceeds the current federal estate tax exemption ($13.61M in 2024), then tax savings become a significant consideration.
+- Sizeable Estate: Your combined estate exceeds the federal estate tax exemption ($15M in 2026).2

-- Tax Minimization Goal: Minimizing estate taxes for your heirs is a top priority in your estate planning strategy.
+- Tax Minimization Goal: Reducing estate taxes for your heirs is a priority.

 - Understanding Complexity: AB Trusts are more complex than simple wills or revocable living trusts.
-You should be comfortable with the structure and potential limitations (e.g., reduced control over some assets) before proceeding.
+You should be comfortable with the structure and possible limitations, such as reduced control over some assets.

-- Legal and Administrative Costs: Setting up and maintaining an AB Trust involves legal fees and potentially ongoing administrative costs.
-Weigh these against the potential tax benefits.
+- Legal and Administrative Costs: Setting up and maintaining an AB Trust may involve legal fees and ongoing administrative costs.
+Compare these costs with potential tax savings.

-- Portability for Exemptions: Check your state's estate tax laws.
-Portability allows the surviving spouse to use any unused portion of the deceased spouse's exemption, potentially reducing the need for an AB Trust in some cases.
+- Portability for Exemptions: Review your state’s estate tax laws.
+Portability allows a surviving spouse to use any unused exemption, which may reduce the need for an AB Trust in some cases.

 Frequently Asked Questions